live-buildings/data-model/datamodels.md

 -  `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon
    -  Attribute type: **GeoProperty**.
    -  Optional
+-  `peopleOccupancy`: People present at the place, given from a variety of points of view.
+These points of view are typically different ways of estimating occupancy.
+   -  Attribute type: **Property**.
+   -  Optional
 -  `areaServed`: The geographic area where a service or offered item is provided
    -  Attribute type: **Property**.
 [Text](https://schema.org/Text)
    -  Optional